segment-boneyard/yal/README.md

 # YAL

-  Yet-Another-Logger that pushes logs to log servers with axon/tcp to delegate network overhead.
-The log server implementation then fans out to remote services, elastic search, or whatever you like.
+  __Yet-Another-Logger__ that pushes logs to log servers with axon/tcp to delegate network overhead.

   If you're like us and you distribute logs to several remote services, you may be using a tool like Winston to do so, and while this is helpful